SamMolokanov/console_draw/Readme.md

 ## CLI

-Instantiates a context, renderer and command parser for the current session.
-Renderer is provided as a dependency injection to the context.
-Command parser accepts a user' input and returns a command to being executed in the context.
-After every execution, canvas in the context is rendered with the given renderer.
+Instantiates a command executor and sends user's input to the command executor.
+Command executor has a Context object, that provides an interface to draw on canvas and render canvas as String.